jaspertc-cheanue/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 As a programmer, it's easy to get caught up in trying to optimize your code before it's even necessary.
 However, this can often lead to overly complex and difficult-to-maintain code.
 Instead, focus on writing clear and simple code that gets the job done first.
 Only optimize when you have identified a performance bottleneck through profiling or other means.

+# 2023-12-09
+- Today's programming wisdom is to "write code that is easy to delete, not easy to extend."
+This means that when writing software, it's important to focus on simplicity and modularity, rather than trying to anticipate all possible future use cases.
+By keeping your codebase lean and flexible, you'll be better equipped to handle changing requirements and avoid technical debt down the line.